Can Rafael Nadal win La Decima?

 Another player who has been out of sorts is Britain's Murray.
 Like Djokovic, Murray has won one title this year but travels to Paris on the back of consecutive defeats.

-Murray described Nadal 's French Open feats as "incredible."
+Top seed Murray described Nadal 's French Open feats as "incredible."

-"He's won nine French Opens, I don't think even that will be matched ever to be honest," the Olympic and Wimbledon champion tells CNN.
+"He's won nine French Opens, I don't think even that will be matched ever to be honest," the Olympic and Wimbledon champion -- who will play Russia's Andrey Kuznetsov in the first round -- tells CNN.

 "I don't think anyone will get to nine at the same tournament.
 It's just so difficult to do, especially on the clay.
 To have so few matches where you're struggling or have let downs over a 12 to 14 year period -- it's incredible.